 All absences from school during term time will be considered on an individual basis and we advise you to give us as much information regarding the absence as possible.

 Parents/ carers will be notified by letter informing them if they have had the absence request authorised or unauthorised.
 Should a pupil be absent from school after the period requested has been refused, the absence will be recorded as unauthorised.
 An accumulation of 10 unauthorised absences or 5 school days during the academic year, will result in issue of a Penalty Notice and or prosecution.

 We believe that establishing good routines helps prepare children for the future.
 We can only do this with your support.

 If your child is persistently late then they are missing out on important learning opportunities at the start of the lesson.
-The school gates are open from 8:30am and the school day starts at 8:50am.

 Please contact the school office before 9:30 am if your child is unwell.